anmolkumarfromspn/Movie-Recommender-System/README.md

 Used Streamlit library to build a strong and visually appealing frontend.
 ![image](https://github.com/anmolkumarfromspn/Movie-Recommender-System/assets/128449996/964bb8aa-bff3-4212-a8ad-baf6162ffbe4)

+## Evaluation Metrics

+This project model is working on the basis of cosine similary and nearest neighbour vector suggestion technique so no statistical model was trained over this dataset to achive this outcome.
+So getting accuracy score is not possible in this project but this project makes sure that the recommendations (outputs) are provided with the highest similarity to the input.

 ## Movie Recommender System

 Working Demo Video Link- https://bit.ly/3E9DMoP